Skip to main content

 • Hunting down the credit file when the bank must report to the borrower on progress

-Absent a systematic and comprehensive way of defining and tracking the process, management is forced to rely on anecdotal information about the status of a credit request.
-But visibility into a process enables management to see the status of loan request tasks and have an audit trail to track what has been completed and by whom, leading to improved pipeline management and better forecasting.
+Without a systematic and comprehensive method, management cannot effectively define and track the process.
+As a result, they must depend on anecdotal information to understand the status of a credit request.
+Visibility into a process allows management to monitor the status of loan request tasks.
+It also provides an audit trail to track what has been completed and by whom.
+This leads to improved pipeline management and better forecasting.

 Learn how to analyze and approve loans more quickly.